 Commercial use

-The advice in this article covers recreational use, but it’s very easy to find that you’ve become a commercial operator.
+In the UK and Europe the confusing and largely unnecessary distinction between hobby and commercial use has been retired, but if you fall under the jurisdiction of the FAA it’s very easy to find that you’ve become a commercial operator.
 Shoot a video for someone else’s Instagram or YouTube and, especially if they’re promoting services, you’re effectively providing a service to a commercial client (even if you didn’t charge them).
-You can find the UK CAA’s definition of commercial operations here, or the USA’s FAA definition here.

-In either case, commercial use comes with additional regulatory requirements, but the qualifications required can also yield certain advantages when comes time to distance limits and the use of controlled airspace.
-In the UK look for a Permission for Commercial Operations (PfCO).
+You can find USA’s FAA definition here; crucially commercial use comes with additional regulatory requirements, but the qualifications required can also yield certain advantages when comes time to distance limits and the use of controlled airspace.
 In the US it’s called Part 107.
-The later seems to be cheaper.
+(The old UK Permission For Commercial Operation, or PfCO, can be renewed if already held, but aspiring new pilots will have to look for the A2 CofC instead, and perhaps the Operational Authorisation which is the test for riskier operations.

 Just be sensible

-The regulations can sound pretty burdensome, but remember to take a friendly approach when challenged and – if you’re operating an aircraft over 250g – carry with you the certification documents and make sure you’ve stuck the number on your drone if you are in the US.
+The regulations can sound pretty burdensome, but remember to take a friendly approach when challenged and – if you’re operating an aircraft over 250g – carry with you the certification documents and make sure you’ve stuck your Flyer ID or pilot number on the drone (it’s OK to use the battery compartment if you don’t want it to spoil the appearance).

 Airspace is for everyone unless one of the restrictions applies, but police are entitled to ask for evidence of your registration and, where appropriate, qualifications.
 In some cases you might also want to be able to demonstrate a right to fly (in the same way some photographers carry notes on the ‘right to photograph’ to help them make their case if challenged).
 More importantly, though, if such a discussion is looming make sure you land before conducting it.